evgenyneu/evgenii.com/files/2016/09/carl_in_orbit/index.md

 </div>

-## Orbital distance and Kepler's third law
+## Orbital period and Kepler's third law

 It takes about 365 days for the Earth to complete one full circle around the Sun.
 This time duration is also called the *orbital period*.
 What happens to Earth's orbital period as it moves closer to the Sun?
 This question can be  answered by using Kepler third law [2, p.
 27] that states that closer planets have smaller orbital periods.
 Therefore, the increase in Sun's mass will result in shorter year on the Earth.
 Consequently, the Earth will also move faster, because it will have less time to complete the shorter orbital path.

+## The Sun's luminosity and habitable zone